 Research indicates that cold pressed coconut oil benefits include improved immunity to disease, better digestion, resistance to infections, diabetes and arthritis, improved cardiovascular health and increased metabolism, hence possible weight loss.

-Coconut oils sold by Wild Ginger Exotic Foods are carefully sourced and guaranteed to be grown and harvested in a certified virgin organic situation.
+Coconut oils used by Tropical Superfoods are carefully sourced and guaranteed to be grown and harvested in a certified virgin organic situation.
 They are cold pressed and, most importantly, do not use chemicals to extract oil after the physical pressing process is completed.

 The oil has a lovely ‘coconutty’ aroma and taste.
 Beware all types of oils, not only coconut oils, that have been processed with heat and chemicals, which turn them into the dangerous ‘trans-fats’.
 If an oil has no aroma then almost certainly it has been processed that way.

 Although virgin, organic coconut oil is a saturated fat it contains around 50% of a medium chain fatty acid, lauric acid, which is converted by the human body into monolaurins.

 Monolaurins, found only in human milk or coconuts, contain anti-oxidants and appear to have anti-viral, anti-bacterial and anti-fungal properties.
 So the regular use of coconut oil and other coconut products as dietary preventatives of disease appears to be a positive health choice.